Tough Streets, Tough Schools, Tough Problems

 Just months out of rehab, Nan wakes up on the Subway the day after Halloween with "Help Me" scrawled across her torn costume and no idea how she got there.

 Clean by Amy Reed

-A group of teens in a rehab center focus less on their own problems with drugs and alcohol when they try to help a new member with deeper issues to resolve.
+A group of teens in rehab who have drug and alcohol problems help a new member with deeper issues to resolve.

 Desert Angel by Charlie Price